Skip to main content

 Dyja has crafted a uniquely compelling Civil War novel set amid the chaos and devastation that characterized the savage battle of Spotsylvania in 1864.
 Days away from the termination of their three-year enlistment, the physically debilitated and emotionally fatigued members of the 14th Brooklyn apprehensively await their final orders.
 Plagued by guilt, uncertainty, and terror, the shattered remnants of the once-proud company of soldiers bicker among themselves and wrestle with the inner demons threatening to destroy them before the enemy does.
 Happening upon a clearing in the thick of the war-ravaged wilderness, they organize a game of baseball, attempting to relieve the tension and restore a semblance of normalcy to a world spinning out of control.
 Surprised by a similarly jaded unit of Confederates, they warily challenge the Rebels to a friendly contest.
 Continuing between bloody skirmishes and ensuing over the course of the next several days, the interim games begin to assume increased importance, representing a last desperate opportunity for redemption.
 An absolutely stunning narrative.

-Across the Lines
+Across the Lines by

 Call Number: J REE